kalliste/seL4-c89/C89-PROJECT.md

    `__VA_ARGS__`, triggering strict C90 diagnostics.
 They now funnel through helper functions that keep the logging behaviour while remaining valid in C89 mode.
-3. **Modern C layout rules**: Several functions declare variables mid-block, causing "mixed declarations and code" errors with C90.
+3. **Modern C layout rules** *(resolved)*: Several functions declared variables mid-block, causing "mixed declarations and code" errors with C90.
+We hoisted the locals in the interrupt and FS/GS helpers, and will continue to watch for any remaining mixed declarations in later passes.
-   - *Potential remedies*: hoist declarations to the top of the scope.
-4. **Unused parameter clean-ups**: Architecture stubs rely on the compiler to discard unused parameters via attributes; once those attributes collapse under C89, the warnings become hard errors.
+4. **Unused parameter clean-ups** *(resolved)*: Architecture stubs rely on the compiler to discard unused parameters via attributes; once those attributes collapse under C89, the warnings become hard errors.
+We now cast the unused arguments to `(void)` in the affected helpers so the strict build stays quiet.
    - *Potential remedies*: cast parameters to `(void)` or reintroduce conditional attribute shims that keep the compiler quiet.
 5. **Control-flow expectations**: Several helpers need explicit returns under